Women's Posture Improvement & Collarbone Pain Brace

 BraceAbility Figure 8 Clavicle Brace & Posture Support Strap

-Bort StabiloFix Pediatric Back & Shoulder Posture Brace for Children
+Kid's Posture Corrector Back & Shoulder Brace for Children

-Pediatric Clavicle & Collarbone Fracture Brace for Children
+Pediatric Clavicle Fracture Figure-8 Brace for Child's Broken Collarbone

 There are many different styles of braces designed for men, women, and children.
-Finding the right clavicle splint or bandage depends on your injury.
+Finding the right clavicle splint depends on your injury.
 Most collarbone injuries are not healed through surgery and instead healed over time by holding the bone in place with a brace, sling, clavicle strap, or splint.
-A common concern for individuals with broken clavicles is how long it should be worn.
-These clavicle supports are meant to be worn for a certain amount of time each day, but not for extremely long periods of time.
-The graphic below shows how to put on a orthopedic clavicle support.
+Surgery may be required if the bone breaks through the skin, is broken in several places, or completely out of place.

 Finding the Best Clavicle Brace for You

 A figure 8 clavicle brace is the best option for a clavicle injury because it has two loops that wrap around both shoulders and the neck to hold the shoulder back and up.
 These braces limit the mobility, twisting, and turning of the upper body.
 They will also hold the collarbone and back in the correct alignment by forcing the shoulders to be in a bent back position.
 The padded straps of these collarbone braces are fairly wide, making it a great solution for clavicle injuries and fractures.
 Narrower versions are not recommended for such injuries.
 These wide straps may feel uncomfortable at first, but will give you the appropriate level of stabilization that is need to heal the injury.